mozilla/fjord/smoketests/README.rst

 Running the tests
 =================

-Whenever you want to run these tests, first enter your virutal environment.
+Whenever you want to run these tests, first enter your virtual environment.

 To run tests it's a simple case of calling ``py.test`` from the root directory::